Receivership: A guide for creditors

 The secured creditor – via the receiver – takes control and usually protects, collects and sells some or all the company’s assets.
 This is done for the company to repay debts owed to the secured creditor.
 A court-appointed receiver may also take control of and sell company property if the court order provides that power.
 Court receiverships are not covered in this information sheet.

 The secured creditor can appoint a receiver because they hold a security interest that allows them to appoint a receiver.
 The security interest may comprise:

 - a non-circulating security interest (e.g. a security interest in land, plant and equipment)

 - a circulating security interest in assets that are used and disposed of in the course of normal trading operations (e.g. a security interest in debtors, cash and stock).

-The powers of the receiver are set out in the security agreement and the Corporations Act 2001 (Corporations Act).
+The powers of the receiver are set out in the security agreement and the Corporations Act 2001.

-If a receiver has, under the terms of their appointment, the power to manage the company’s affairs, they are known as a receiver and manager.
+Sometimes the terms of appointment give the receiver the power to manage the company’s affairs.
+In these cases, a receiver is known as a receiver and manager.

 It is possible for a company in receivership to also be in provisional liquidation, liquidation, voluntary administration or subject to a deed of company arrangement.

-- collect and sell enough of the charged assets (collateral) to repay the debt owed to the secured creditor (this may include selling assets or the company’s business)
+- collect and sell enough of the secured assets to repay the debt owed to the secured creditor (this may include selling assets or the company’s business)